ChauLe19/ChauLe19.github.io/src/blogs/Understanding Electricity 101.md

 > Electricity is the flow of electric charge

 Imagine you are a drop of water in the river flowing with thousands of others like you.
-Similar to that, you are an electric charge (or an electron) rushing through with the crowd of many electrons like you.
+Similarly, you are an electric charge (or an electron) rushing through with the crowd of many electrons like you.
 The flow of electrons is electricity!

 | ![Water Flow](/images/water_flow.jpg) | ![Electron Flow](/images/electron_flow.jpg) |
 |:----------:|:-------------:|